thesarahmeister/workshops/workshops/gitVCS2/slides.md

 ---
-title: "'Git'-ing better: practice with version control and GitHub for collaboration"
+title: "'Git'-ing better: Collaborating on your research with version control and GitHub"
 date: 2014-12-05
 author: Luke & Daiva
 classoption: xcolor=dvipsnames